Sign In

 The functions of senescent cells in tumor lesions: At what stages of tumorigenesis are senescent cells formed?
 In which compartments of the tumor and its stroma are they located?
 Do senescent cells appear in response to cancer treatments?
 Once formed, do senescent cells accelerate or suppress tumorigenesis?
 We are addressing these questions in several cancer types, collecting and characterizing these cells.
 We are also using our genetically engineered mouse models to induce or eliminate senescent cells from different tumor compartments to test their effects on tumor progression.

-Left: Senescent cells detected in pancreatic premalignant PanIN lesions in a Kras-driven mouse model, by staining for senescence associated b-galactosidase (blue).
-Right: The p21 protein (red nucleolar dots) marks senescent cells in these lesions, which are not labelled by BrdU (white).
+a) Senescent cells detected in pancreatic premalignant PanIN lesions in a Kras-driven mouse model, by staining for senescence associated b-galactosidase (left, blue) or by p16 (right, brown). b) The Cox2 inflammatory protein (green) is expressed in senescent cells in these lesions, which are not labelled by the cell proliferation marker Mcm7 (red). c) Senescent fibroblasts marked by p16 (brown) in mouse (left) and human (right) pancreatic cancers. d) Senescent p16+ cells (red) among CAFs (Pdpn+, green).

 The effects of senescent cell accumulation on healthy tissues: How does the prolonged presence of senescent cells in tissues influence their aging rates and propensity for cancer?
 We developed mice in which molecular activators of senescence – p16Ink4a and p14Arf – can be induced in tissues of choice, allowing us to test the effects of senescence on different organs.
 Focusing on the epidermis as a model epithelial organ, we discovered that senescent cells, once formed, remain in the tissue for weeks (Tokarsky-Amiel et al., Cancer Res 2013).
 We subsequently showed that the chronic presence of p16Ink4a-expressing cells in the epidermis paradoxically induces hyperplasia and dysplasia, and promotes epidermal tumorigenesis, through activation of a Wnt pathway feed-forward loop (Azazmeh et al., Nature Comm 2020).
-This work highlights how senescence can enhance early tumorigenesis through paracrine stimulation of neighboring cells.
+This work highlights how senescence can enhance early tumorigenesis through paracrine stimulation of neighboring cells, and the potential of senolytics to prevent progression of the disease.
 We are exploring the physiologic contexts in which such accumulation enhances tumorigenesis in various organs.

 Epidermis harboring cells overexpressing p16 for six months (red, right image) shows layer expansion and hyperplasia, with high levels of cell division (labeled by Mcm7, white).
 Left image shows normal mouse skin.

 Targeting senescent cells: Pharmacologic elimination of senescent cells in conditions where they contribute to disease is a promising new research avenue.
 Several senolytic drugs that preferentially eliminate senescent cells have been identified in recent years.
-We established that such drugs are effective in eliminating senescent cells from the epidermis (Yosef et al., Nature Comm 2016, Azazmeh et al., Nature Comm 2020), and are currently testing their potential in various disease contexts.
+We established that such drugs are effective in eliminating senescent cells from the epidermis (Yosef et al., Nature Comm 2016).
+In the skin, senolytic treatment partially reversed epidermal hyperplasia (Azazmeh et al., Nature Comm 2020).
+In pancreatic cancers, senolytic treatment delayed malignant progression, and activated anti-tumor immune responses (Kolodkin-Gal et al., Gut 2020, Assouline et al, Nature Comm 2024).

-ABT-737, an inhibitor of the Bcl2 protein family, eliminates senescent cells (blue, left images)) induced by p14Arf in the epidermis.
-Right images shows increased cell proliferation of hair follicle stem cells upon senolytic treatment.
+ABT-737, an inhibitor of the Bcl2 protein family, eliminates senescent cells (blue, left images)) induced by p14Arf in the epidermis. b) Increased cell proliferation of hair follicle stem cells upon senolytic treatment. c) Senescent p16+ cells in epidermal hyperplasia in mice, either untreated (left) or treated with ABT-737 (right). d) Senescent p16+ CAFs (red) in implanted mouse pancreatic tumors (YFP), in untreated mice or mice treated with the senolytic drug ABT-199 which targets Bcl2.

 B. Cellular heterogeneity in breast cancer: regulation of differentiation state transitions